Password Cracking Methods & How to Avoid Them in 2024

 Popular Password Cracking Tools

-• Cain and Abel.
-Cain and Abel is a popular password cracking tool that’s only available for Windows.
-It can perform a wide range of functions, including analyzing route protocols and packets, scanning wireless networks for MAC addresses, and conducting brute-force or dictionary attacks.
+• Cain and Abel — Cain and Abel is a popular password recovery tool available only for Windows.
+It can perform a wide range of functions, including analyzing route protocols and packets, scanning wireless networks for MAC addresses, and performing brute force or dictionary attacks.

-• WFuzz.
-WFuzz is a password cracking tool that’s primarily made for cracking web application passwords with brute-force attacks.
+• WFuzz — WFuzz is a password-cracking tool that’s primarily made for cracking web application passwords with brute-force attacks.
+It helps secure websites by identifying vulnerabilities and locating unlinked resources like scripts, servlets, and directories

 How to Find Out If Your Password Has Been Cracked

-• Use a breach scanner.
-A data breach scanner from a top password manager like 1Password will notify you if any of your passwords or other personal data were leaked on the dark web following a data breach.
+• Use a breach scanner — A data breach scanner from top password managers like 1Password will notify you if any of your passwords or other personal data were leaked on the dark web following a data breach.

-• Check a compromised password database.
-If you have a password that is commonly used (like password123), it will appear while checking a database of known compromised passwords and should be changed as soon as possible.
+• Check a compromised password database — If you have a password that is commonly used (like password123), it will appear in a database of known compromised passwords like Have I Been Pwned, and you should change it as soon as possible.

 What Should You Do If Your Passwords Are Compromised?

-Additionally, it’s a good idea to download a top password manager with a data breach scanner to see if any more of your sensitive data has been leaked by hackers.
-1Password’s Watchtower feature, for example, notifies you if any of your passwords have been compromised in a data breach.
+• Use a password manager with a data breach scanner — Download a top password manager like 1Password, which includes a data breach scanner to see if any more of your sensitive data has been leaked.
+The Watchtower feature, for example, notifies you if any of your passwords have been compromised in a data breach, plus it alerts you to weak and reused passwords, so you can up your password security going forward.

 How to Protect Your Password From Being Cracked (or Hacked)